Be a hero, foster a dog!

 Thank you for your understanding and support!
 We’ll continue to celebrate Henry’s spirit and share updates on his courageous journey via the Blog.
 To help with Henry’s medical care and medications, please use the donate button or send a check to our address at the bottom of this page.
 Henry’s comfort care items appear as “Priority” on our Chewy’s wishlist.

-We welcome and are so thankful for your generosity and compassion!
+We are so grateful for your generosity and compassion!

 Better Days Rescue PO Box 5374 Scottsdale AZ 85261